-(d) Subject to paragraph (e) of this subsection, If an authorized messenger returns a ballot for an in the county designated ballot deposit facility are elector, the person shall deposit the ballot in a manner described in paragraph (b) of this
+(d) Subject to paragraph (e) of this subsection.
+If an authorized messenger returns a ballot for an in the county a voter designated ballot dropoff facility are elector, the person shall deposit the ballot in a manner described in paragraph (b) of this

-Section 8. shall

-(e) A ballot must be received by the person in charge of the election via the United States Postal official not later than \$p.m. on the date of an election.

-Service or be received at any ballot dropoff facility or county courthouse by a county election yoter

-(8) A ballot shall be counted only if: (a) It is returned in the identification envelope; (b) The like section envelope is signed by the elector to whom the ballot is issued; and (o) The signature is verified as provided in subsection (9) of this section.

-9.(9) The person in charge of the election shall verify the signature of each elector on the return voter's registration record, according to the chapter 1-26, the shall adopt rules pursuant to the procedure provided by rules adopted by the State Board of Elections.
-If the county auditor determines that an elector to whom a replacement ballot has been issued has voted more than may only once, the person in charge of the election shall count only one ballot cast by that elector.

-facility designated under subsection (12) of this section and who are in line waiting to vote or completed deposit a voted ballot shall be considered to have begun the act of voting.

-(11) An elector may obtain a replacement ballot if the ballot is destroyed, spoiled, lost or not voter.
-A received by the elector.
-Replacement ballot, shall be issued and processed as described in this section.
+Section 8. (e) A ballot must be received by the person in charge of the election via the United States Postal Service or be received at any ballot dropoff facility or county courthouse by a county election official not later than & p.m. on the date of an election.
+(1) The donallot may only (8) A ballot shall be counted only if: (2) It is returned in the identification envelope; (b) The envelope is signed by the elector to whom the ballot is issued; and (c) The signature is verified as provided in subsection (9) of this section.
+Section 9.97 The person in charge of the election shall verify the signature of each elector on the return shall adopt rules, pursuant to chapter 1-26, identification envelope with the signature on the elector's registration record, according to the procedure provided by rules adopted by the State Board of Elections.
+If the county auditor a yoter use to venity determines that an elector to whom a replacement ballot has been issued has voted more than Woter signatur may only once, the person in charge of the election shall count only one ballot cast by that elector.
+Any voter who is Section 10.
+(10) At 8 p.m. on election day, electors who are at the county courthouse or a ballot dropoff facility designated under subsection (12) of this section and who are in line waiting to vote or deposit a voted ballot shall be considered to have begun the act of voting.
+Section II.
+A voter (11) An elector may obtain a replacement ballot if the ballot is destroyed, spoiled, lost or not received by the elector.
+Replacement ballots shall be issued and processed as described in this voter shall section.
 To vote a replacement ballot, the elector must complete and sign a replacement ballot request form.
 The request for a replacement ballot may be made electronically by telephone in promulgated pursuant to chapter 1-26 writing, in person or by other means designated by the State Board of Elections by rule.
 The county auditor shall keep a record of each replacement ballot provided under this subsection.

-Notwithstanding any deadline for mailing ballots in subsection (7) of this section, a replacement ballot may be mailed or made available in the office of the county auditor.
-A replacement ballot need not be mailed after the fifth day before the date of the election.
+Notwithstanding any deadline for mailing ballots in subsection (7) of this section, a replacement this Act ballot may be mailed, or made available in the office of the county auditor.
+A replacement ballot may be mailed after the fifth day before the date of the election.